Record Search Guide

 What is the best way to start a military record search?

 The best place to begin is usually with the person's full name, likely age, and any clue about service years or branch.
-Once the identity is narrowed, the official or archival source becomes much easier to approach.
+Determine whether the service falls within or outside the 62-year privacy window — that single question shapes all subsequent steps.
+Once the identity is confirmed and the time period established, the NPRC (for recent service) or NARA (for historical records) is the appropriate official source.

 Are military records handled like county court or arrest records?